 I will mention 2 today, and the rest tomorrow

 1. Behavioural Economics.
 Born from the failure of traditional economics to explain and deal with irrational behaviour, this new discipline is rich in content.
 Reframing messages is a big deal in Behavioural Economics.
 The classical example is the switch from ‘Don’t use towels that you don’t need’ (hotel rooms) to ‘The last people in this room used only one towel’.
-Caricature as it may sound, the second message triggers significant behavioural change whilst the former does not much.
+Caricature as it may sound, the second message triggers significant behavioural change whilst the former does not.
 Reframing and triggering behaviours, all in one.
 Some reframing works, some do not, and we know quite a lot about this, even if we don’t apply it.
-This is a bad caricature of the whole Behavioural Economics field but wanted to point towards the ‘irrational behaviour’ area (of insights and knowledge), which is a now a New Classic.
+This is a bad caricature of the whole Behavioural Economics field but wanted to point towards the ‘irrational behaviour’ area (of insights and knowledge), which is now a New Classic.
 Many of our HR systems and process are still the equivalent of Neoclassical Economics that assumes rationality and logic.

 2. Political Marketing.
 Segmentation of people inside the organization, other than by performance, is almost zero.
 We have one single top down vision, mission and narrative that is ‘good for everybody’.
 Here we go.
 You would not survive one week in Political Marketing where all messages are segmented.
 In the US, for example, you don’t talk to a 25 year old about Medicare, and you don’t talk to a 65 year old about job creation.
 In our organizations, we talk about everything to everybody, for some peculiar views about ‘equity’ and ‘democracy’ which are completely misplaced.
 Most activity within the organization is tribal.
-Management in the 21st Century needs to understand that in 2016 ‘tribal’ is not a Polynesian thing.

 More tomorrow on